AnthonyDickson/bacteria-project/README.md

 # Classification of Bacteria with Fluorescence Spectra
+In this project a series of machine-learning algorithms are used to try classify bacteria based on fluorescence spectra data.

+## Getting Started
+1. If you are using conda you can create the conda environment used for the project with command:
+    ```shell
+    $ conda env create -f environment.yml
+    ```

+    Otherwise, make sure you python environment is set up with packages listed in the file `environment.yml`
+2. Open the jupyter notebook `Data Preparation.ipynb` and run it.
+3. Open and run one of the jupyter notebooks in the root directory or in the directory `individual/`.

 ## Data
 The data consists of fluorescence spectra readings from six different species of bacteria: Bacillus cereus, Listeria monocytogenes, Staphylococcus aureus, Salmonella enterica, Escherichia coli, and Pseudomonas aureginosa.
 For each bacteria sample there are spectra readings for about 1043 different wavelengths of light and the three growth phases: lag, log, and stat (stationary).
 This means that for each bacteria sample there are 3 * 1304 data points.
 Furthermore, the spectra readings are generated with two different integration times (time spent gathering the spectra reading), 16ms and 32ms.

 When looking at a single growth phase, the data is used as-is.
-However, when using all growth phases the bacteria samples that do not have data for all three growth phases are discarded.
+However when using all growth phases, the bacteria samples that do not have data for all three growth phases are discarded.
 There are 47, 41, and 47 bacteria samples for the lag, log and stationary growth phases, respectively.
-The are 39 bacteria samples with data for all three growth phases.
+There are 39 bacteria samples with data for all three growth phases.
+The class balance within each of the subsets are analysed in the jupyter notebook `Data Analysis.ipynb`.

 There are some large numbers in the dataset (some spectra readings exceed 25,000).
 This poses a problem when training SVM models that use the linear kernel as the linear kernel is very slow for large values.
 For example, a SVM using the rbf kernel would take less than ~0.1 second to train while a SVM using could take up to ~16 minutes to train.
 To mitigate this effect I scaled the data into the interval [0.0, 1.0].
 However, scaling is done 'globally' as opposed to scaling each feature individually as is done in the sklearn scaling libraries.
 This retains the relative scale between features.
 It is important to keep the relative scaling between features because technically all the features in this dataset are readings of the same feature.
 Ignoring relative scale and scaling on a per-feature basis worsens classification peformance.

 There are two sets of labels used for classification:
 1.  the species of a given bacteria sample, which are:
-    - Bc - Bacillus cereus
+    - Bacillus Cereus (bc)
+    - Escherichia Coli (ec)
-    - lm - Listeria monocytogenes
+    - Listeria Monocytogenes (lm)
+    - Pseudomonas Aureginosa (pa)
-    - sa - Staphylococcus aureus
+    - Staphylococcus Aureus (sa)
-    - se - Salmonella enterica
+    - Salmonella Enterica (se)
-    - ec - Escherichia coli
-    - pa - Pseudomonas aureginosa

-2. the 'gram-ness' of the given bacteria sample, i.e. whether or not the given bacteria would test positive in the [gram stain test](https://en.wikipedia.org/wiki/Gram_stain).
-These groupings for the bacteria in the dataset are:
+2. the 'gram-ness' of a given bacteria sample, i.e. whether the given bacteria would test positive or negative in the [gram stain test](https://en.wikipedia.org/wiki/Gram_stain).
+The groupings for the bacteria in the dataset are:

-    - Gram positive
+    - Gram-positive
-        - Bc - Bacillus cereus
+        - Bacillus Cereus
-        - lm - Listeria monocytogenes
+        - Listeria Monocytogenes
-        - sa - Staphylococcus aureus
+        - Staphylococcus Aureus

-    - Gram negative
+    - Gram-negative
-        - se - Salmonella enterica
-        - ec - Escherichia coli
+        - Escherichia Coli
-        - pa - Pseudomonas aureginosa
+        - Pseudomonas Aureginosa

-Setting the labels to the gram-ness seems to alleviate the class imbalance problem encountered when classifying bacteria species.
+        - Salmonella Enterica

-Refer to the notebooks `Data Preparation.ipynb` and `Data Analysis.ipynb` for more info on how the dataset is structured and looks like.
+Refer to the notebooks `Data Preparation.ipynb` and `Data Analysis.ipynb` for more details about the dataset and data.

 ## Models
 The classifiers used in the experiments are: